thomas-chastaingt/Enigma/README.md

-# go-facebook-bot
+# gobot
-🤖 A facebook messenger bot with Golang
+🤖 A slack messenger bot with Golang